dmalawey/openBox/designs.md

 I Hope you benefit from the concepts here - even without building any handybox designs you will find some techniques that save time in CAD, prototyping, wiring, or creating new concepts for designs.

 # Videos
-To be populated from my youtube videos soon.
+To be populated as I create videos to explain features.

+## Build a Car Adapter

+<iframe width="703" src="https://www.youtube.com/embed/VLrEtrU10ow" title="Build a DIY power supply for powering electronics - using openBox" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 # Parts
 Components, methods, and considerations for organizing wires in projects.
 It's best to watch this before you design, so you can discover parts to integrate in your project plans.